vippsas/vipps-partner-api/vipps-partner-api-quick-start.md

 <!-- END_COMMENT -->

-Use the Partner API to get details for sale units or merchants.
+Use the Partner API to get details for their own sale units and merchants.
-In addition, you can order products on behalf of merchants.
+In addition, you can order products on behalf of your merchants.

 Be aware that these are running on the production server.